 - The Cyberax arc of Bugs was basically The Matrix, only without the need for it as the wetware is clinically dead.

-- In the new Battlestar Galactica, the Cylons' ships— or at least their FTL drives — are controlled by "hybrids," human-looking women who lie in a tub full of goo hooked up to cables that look a lot like the ones in The Matrix; Razor establishes that they were created by experiments involving vivisected humans.
+- In Battlestar Galactica (2003), the Cylons' ships — or at least their FTL drives — are controlled by "hybrids," human-looking women who lie in a tub full of goo hooked up to cables that look a lot like the ones in The Matrix; Razor establishes that they were created by experiments involving vivisected humans.
 The hybrid constantly babbles a stream of partly-technical, partly-prophetic-sounding, partly-nonsense words, but doesn't seem conscious in any real sense most of the time.
 When the Cylons give the order to make an FTL jump, the hybrid gasps "Jump" orgasmically as the ship does so.
 When such an order is about to be given at a very significant moment:

 - The Borg Queen in Star Trek is one of these; not merely an ambassador like Locutus but a being that functions as the hub of the collective consciousness.